 We are committed to community within and beyond our walls.
 It seems every Sunday we are blessing something different – like prayer shawls for the sick, foodbags for backpacks, blankets for the people of Nepal, or our Caring Tree gifts.

 Like our worship, music is participative at Trinity Church.
 We program music from a variety of genres – from sacred classical, to jazz/Gospel, to country/bluegrass to contemporary pop.
 Likewise, we strive for variety in our congregational singing.
 While the beloved canonical hymns are dear to many of our hearts, contemporary hymns and praisesongs as well as the current Christian and Gospel radio charts can offer new ways to understand the Word and deepen our relationship with Christ.

 We have a small but mighty choir, who fill our sanctuary with a robust sound each week (from September through May).
-Our Director of Music Ministry, Benjamin Starr, is a young, gifted, and inspiring artist, with a Bachelor of Arts in Music from Swarthmore College.
+Our Director of Music Ministry, Lexi Starr, is a young, gifted, and inspiring artist, with a Bachelor of Arts in Music from Swarthmore College.
 As our congregation grows, we hope to provide more opportunities for gifted instrumentalists as well as youth to participate in music-making during worship.
 During the summer, the choir’s offseason, our musically inclined members often share musical offerings during worship.
 Many who cannot make a weekly time commitment utilize this opportunity to glorify God with their gifts.
 And, we do the occasional special solo during choir season as well.